Skip to main content

 Search + scrape in one APIYes — /v1/search and /v1/scrape share auth and creditsScrape only

-Self-host shapeSingle AGPL-3.0 binary, 6.6 MB resident set on the benchmarkSaaS only
+Self-host shapeSingle AGPL-3.0 binary, lightweight resident set on the benchmarkSaaS only

-MCPBuilt-in MCP server in the core binaryNo first-party MCP
+MCPBuilt-in MCP integration in the core binaryNo first-party MCP

-Coverage92% on the 1,000-URL benchmark, including JS-heavy pagesHigh on hard anti-bot targets thanks to the managed proxy pool
+CoverageReproducible coverage on our public benchmark, including JS-heavy pagesHigh on hard anti-bot targets thanks to the managed proxy pool

 Best fitAgent loops, RAG ingestion, self-hosted stacksHard anti-bot targets behind a fully managed scraper API